rusegithub/jekyll-now/about.md

 </table>

 <hr>
-Wrong result but not completely the wrong team - i.e. he predicted a draw but one of the teams won (like the example above) OR he predicted one of the teams would win but it was a draw:
+Wrong result but not completely the wrong team - i.e. he predicted a draw but one of the teams won OR he predicted one of the teams would win but it was a draw:

 (Tottenham v Burnley on 15 May)
 <table>